adarsh-chakraborty/E-Commerce-MERN/front-end/README.md

-# Fmazon - The Online Shopping App (Very Original)
+# TechShop - The Online Shopping App (Very Original)

 ## Using Lux Theme from Bootswatch